Catalog availability data

 Important

-If an item of the availability catalog object has more than 1,000 skus listed in the availableskus field, we recommend that the related items (product or variant) also contain the availableskus field.
+If an item of the availability catalog object has more than 1,000 SKUs listed in the availableskus field, we recommend that the related items (product or variant) also contain the availableskus field.

-The value must be formatted as an array, but contain only one item, which is the sku of the item, as shown in the following code samples.
+The value must be formatted as an array, but contain only one item, which is the SKU of the item, as shown in the following code samples.
 This will improve the performance of your index.

 Availability: